59 Low Growing Perennial Plants For Garden Edges and Borders

 There are dozens of varieties of Stonecrop to choose from which grow well in arid areas of the garden.

 Many varieties of stonecrop exist, so you’ll want to ensure that you purchase a shorter version.
-Once you do, you’ll get to enjoy this plant’s star-shaped flowers that appear later in the season.
+Once you do, you’ll get to enjoy this plant’s radial flowers that appear later in the season.
 It grows at a moderate pace, and its clumping nature makes for a unique border.

 Stonecrops, or sedum plants, need full or partial sunlight.
 They thrive in acidic or neutral soil, and you can mix and match different color stonecrops to create a visually attractive border.
 Stonecrops grow in USDA Zones 3-10.